 If the foundation of settle is comfort then at the crux of reach is disrupt.
 A relationship in this context exists on a parallel plane to a simply content relationship, and that’s because it can regularly feel uncomfortable.
 A reacher will consciously acknowledge their goals and strive to achieve them, sometimes a little obsessively.
 This can be difficult to comprehend for anybody who doesn’t share the same passion (for something), or to the same degree.

 Committing to a reacher is likely to bring about frequent moments of anxiousness as it encourages us to be scrupulous of our own behaviour.
 It becomes tricky if you feel overwhelmed by this person’s successes, if it tips your insecurities too much or if the competition becomes more fierce than friendly.
 Being a lover to a reacher also assumes that you will consistently bare the intangible gift of support.
-With that comes a necessity to understand that ambitions will often take priority, that a reacher’s emotions are often subject to the nature of their success or failure and they have a distinct inability to do nothing.
+With that comes a necessity to understand that ambitions will often take priority, that a reacher’s emotions can be subject to the nature of their success or failure and they have a distinct inability to do nothing.
 Glamour takes a back seat to work, romance to progress and leisure to application.

 N.B This article makes up material featured in a larger work of writing.
 Please do not replicate or copy without explicit, written permission from me.
 Thank you.